cantaloupe-project/cantaloupe/README.md

 `mvn clean test` will run all tests, including the ones above.
 The following dependencies are required in addition to the ones above:

-* An Amazon Web Services account
+* Kakadu (for KakaduProcessorTest)
 * A Microsoft Azure account
-* Kakadu (for KakaduProcessorTest)
+* Either an AWS account, or an S3 endpoint like [Minio](https://minio.io) (for S3CacheTest and S3ResolverTest)

 ## Build the website